 I talked a little about my grandma before and I’ll say it again: she was poor.
 She cleaned houses for a living, she lived in a one-bedroom apartment all of her life, and she was the happiest person I ever knew.
 Why?
 Because she knew exactly what made her feel better.
 She loved to sit on her favorite chair at the end of a long day, put her feet up, eat a sandwich, and watch Lifetime movies.
 That’s it.
 That made her happy.
 Simple, right?

 Do you want to learn how to make yourself happier?
-Sign up for my free 5-Day Self-Care challenge which begins on March 12th.
-Sign up now, it’s only available for a limited time!
+Sign up for my free course Be a Happier Mom.
+Enter your information below to enroll for free.

 Secret #2: Figure out what Makes you Happy